Chasmical/RogueLibs/README.md

 * **More Throwable Weapons (MTW) Mutators** *by Abbysssal* - adds 6 mutators:
     * 2x/4x/8x More Throwables - Throwable Weapons appear in 2x/4x/8x larger stacks;
 	* 2x/4x/8x Throwable Damage - Throwable Weapons deal 2x/4x/8x more damage;
-* [**a Ton of Mutators (aToM)**](https://github.com/Abbysssal/aToM) *by Abbysssal* - adds... a lot (76) of mutators.
-They are separated into 4 dropdown categories "Melee", "Thrown", "Ranged" and "Explosion" so they don't take a lot of space in the menu:
+* **a Ton of Mutators (aToM)** *by Abbysssal* - adds... a lot (76) of mutators.
+They are separated into 5 dropdown categories "Melee", "Thrown", "Ranged", "Projectile" and "Explosion" so they don't take a lot of space in the menu:
 * Melee Damage x0/x0.25/x0.5/x2/x4/x8/x999;
 * Melee Durability 1/x0.25/x0.5/x2/x4/x8;
 * Melee Lunge x0/x0.25/x0.5/x2/x4/x8;